joomla/user-interface-text/punctuation.md

 User testing has shown that some people are not familiar with abbreviations such as eg, so consider your audience before abbreviating.

 #### Ellipsis
 An ellipsis is a set of three periods ( . . . ) indicating an omission.
 Each period should have a single space on either side.
+Unless it is at the end of a string where there is no space or period after.
+Example
+* Read more ...
+* Create some text ... add some pictures.

 #### etc
 * See eg, etc and ie